 - UC R01: Behaviour Monitoring

 - UC R02: Calendar Service

 - UC R03: Social Interaction with Smart TV

 - UC R04: Shopping and Nutrition Planner

 - UC R05: Mobility Assistant

 - UC R06: Personal Trainer

-- UC R07: Environmental Health Monitoring and Alarms at Work
+- UC R07: Work Monitoring and Assistance System

 The next phase of the project comprised the process of defining "high-level integration profiles" for all representative use cases.
 In this phase, a semi-formal description showing systems and system components ("actors") and interactions between these components ("transactions") was derived from the representative use cases.
 The idea of modelling an integration profile is to only identify components based on a specific function that they contribute to the overall system, components that could be implemented as a separate product (software or hardware).
 The internal functionality (e. g. algorithms, user interface concept) of an actor is not considered in an integration profile - an actor is considered as a "black box", only the interfaces of which are defined.
-Once the actors and transactions are defined, the high-level process and data flows are defined as a series of UML sequence diagrams showing alternative sequences of events can be described, but the most important - both regular and irregular - sequences should be described, including the expected behaviour of the actors.
+Once the actors and transactions are defined, the high-level process and data flows are defined as a series of UML sequence diagrams showing alternative sequences of events and the involved process and data flows.
+As a rule of thumb, not all possible sequences of events can be described, but the most important - both regular and irregular - sequences should be described, including the expected behaviour of the actors.
 The results of this phase are seven "high level integration profiles" corresponding to the seven representative use cases.